savchenko/ansible-findif/README.md

+Fork of the prototype made by [larsks](https://github.com/larsks).

-This is just prototype of a module-based solution to [a stackoverflow question](https://stackoverflow.com/questions/45659201/).
+All in attempt to answer [a stackoverflow question](https://stackoverflow.com/questions/45659201/).

 Given an ip address, it returns information about the interface that owns that address.

 You would use it in a playbook like this: